Most Ctg BNP men on the run to evade arrest

 BNP sources claimed most party men have not been seen in public recently as police have been arresting them indiscriminately.

 The party offices have also remained padlocked since October 28.
-BNP's Chattogram city unit office opened on December 14 only for a few hours to observe Intellectual Martyrs' Day, said sources.
+BNP's Chattogram city unit office opened on December 14 only for a few hours to observe Martyred Intellectuals Day, said sources.

 Police, however, claimed to have arrested only the accused in different cases and those involved in criminal activities.